JTostitos/Spectra/README.md

 [![Mastodon](https://img.shields.io/badge/Mastodon-%40JTostitos-%23563ACC?style=flat&logo=mastodon)
 ](https://techhub.social/@JTostitos)

 You can be a part of making Spectra a great Amazon Prime Video client for Apple Vision Pro.
 To help contribute new features, bug fixes, or enhancements, fork this repository and make a pull request with your changes.
-I'm the only person monitorting the Spectra repository; So pull requests, enhancements and bugs will not be made, fixed, or released instantly.
+I'm the only person monitorting the Spectra repository; So pull requests, enhancements and bugs may not be made, fixed, or released as soon as you might like.

 Even if you are not a developer but still want to contribute, please report ideas for new features, bugs, or enahncements.